Bradfield/algos/recursion/dynamic-programming.md

 we can look at zero cents plus one more nickel to make five cents equals 1 coin.
 Since the minimum of one and five is one we store 1 in the table.
 Fast forward again to the end of the table and consider 11 cents.
-Figure 5 &lt;fig\_eleven&gt; shows the three options that we have to
+Figure 5 shows the three options that we have to
 consider:

 1. A penny plus the minimum number of coins to make change for